dannyfritz/brevity-bot/README.md

 # brevity-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that The short of the CI error
+> A GitHub App built with [Probot](https://github.com/probot/probot) that comments in a PR a short version of a Travis CI error.

 ## Setup